codingbug671/email-editor/README.md

 - Automated testing of email content customization.
 - Validation of font properties (family and weight) in the generated HTML.
-- Cross-browser testing on various viewport sizes.

 ## Technologies Used

-- [Cypress](https://www.cypress.io/) - A JavaScript end-to-end testing framework.
+- [Cypress](https://www.cypress.io/) - A JavaScript/Typescript end-to-end testing framework.
-- JavaScript (ES6)
+- Typescript
 - HTML/CSS for testing web content.

 ## Installation